muneer78/muneer78.github.io/_posts/2023-01-02-great-lines-the-extreme-reaction-edition.md

 ---
-tags: great-lines
+date: 2023-01-02
-title: "Great Lines: The Extreme Reaction Edition"
+title: The Extreme Reaction Edition
+tags: newsletter
 ---

 First, this is one of the more extreme reactions to messing up a poker game: